Brijbhuva/GenderMagRecordersAssistant/privacy_policy.md

 ## PRIVACY POLICY

-This Privacy Policy describes how your information is collected, used, and shared when you use GenderMag recorder's assistant tool.
+This Privacy Policy describes how your information is collected, used, and shared when you use GenderMag Recorder's Assistant tool.

 * How does the GenderMag Recorder’s Assistant collect data?
 The GenderMag Recorder’s Assistant ask questions during the Gendermag walkthrough on prototype or website.